almonteco/js-ts--lab/README.md

 ## PART 2 — Structure & Hygiene

+### Objective
+Learn how to organize non-trivial JS files so they scale.

 ### What you refactor
-Organize the file into clear sections:
+Split the file into clearly labeled sections:

 - CONFIG / CONSTANTS
 - DATA (in-memory database)